localnerve/hmac-symmetric/readme.md

 # hmac-symmetric

-> A library for simple symmetric encryption with HMAC digests
+A library for symmetric encryption with hmac digests

-## Detailed readme coming soon...